redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

 Now open the **http://redkite/login** website and sig in.
 Open the **Dashboard** and go to **Themes** section, the click the **Start from this theme** button placed under the **MyCustomTheme** then confirm.

 The page reloads and you will get the website using your custom theme!

+Found a typo ?
+Something is wrong in this documentation ?
+[Just fork and edit it !](https://github.com/redkite-labs/RedKiteCms/edit/master/docs/book/create-a-new-theme.md)